Pabau GO app

 • Treatment accountability: Provide objective data to justify continuing, adjusting, or stopping medication.

-• Patient engagement: Help patients see the link between their behaviors and outcomes, improving compliance.
+• Patient engagement: Help patients see the link between their behaviors and outcomes, which improves compliance.

 How to use an ADHD symptom tracker